Technology — Fashion Sizing Technology

 65% of online shoppers return fashion items because the size is wrong.

-Online returns cost retailers $849.9B in 2025.
+US retail returns reached $849.9B in 2025.
+Online return rates run at 19.3% — structurally higher than in-store because customers cannot try before they buy.
 The single largest driver is fit.
-AI-powered sizing engines, 3D body scanning, and virtual try-on have moved from pilot to production — tracked across 9 companies, with verified metrics.
+AI-powered sizing engines, 3D body scanning, and virtual try-on have moved from pilot to production — tracked across 12 companies, with verified metrics and pricing.

 01